Skip to content

 Extraordinary Facts about Life in Celtic Ireland

 Celtic history is steeped in mystery.
-We don’t know much about the Celts because they haven’t left behind many written records, but they were sure quick to fight and conquer.
-Still, from some historians, we were able to gain information about the history of the Celts and some of their everyday traditions and customs, so let’s delve into that.
+We don’t know much about the Celts because they left behind few written records, but they were quick to fight and conquer.
+Still, some historians have provided information about the Celts’ history and some of their everyday traditions and customs, so let’s delve into that.

 The Romans Had Nothing on their Roads

-Evidently, Archaeological proofs now suggest that it was the Celts, and not the Romans, who were the first to build roads.
-Remnants of these roads would seem to indicate that they were constructed before the Roman conquest reached the British Isles.
-These roads were constructed largely out of wood, which was carbon dated to the Iron Age ─ an indication that they predated the Roman Empire expanding far north.
-And speaking of the Iron Age
+Archaeological proofs now suggest that the Celts, not the Romans, were the first to build roads.
+Remnants of these roads indicate that they were constructed before the Roman conquest reached the British Isles.
+These roads were mainly built out of wood, carbon-dated to the Iron Age ─ suggesting that they predated the Roman Empire’s expansion far north.
+And they were speaking of the Iron Age.

 The Celts Were among the First to Utilize Iron Weaponry

-One aspect of Celtic culture almost everyone is undoubtedly aware of is their reputation as fierce warriors.
+One aspect of Celtic culture that almost everyone is undoubtedly aware of is their reputation as fierce warriors.
 They were also technologically ahead of their time, which gave them a pretty giant leg up.
-After all, this is the group that invented the exact chainmail that was later adopted by the famous Roman Legions.
+After all, this group invented the exact chainmail later adopted by the famous Roman Legions.

-That obviously flies in the face of old rumours that the Celts fought naked since we can’t imagine chainmail would feel particularly great clanging against your bottom part.
-But it wasn’t just superior armour that gave the Celts an advantage in battle; it was superior arms as well.
-The Celts are believed to be among the very first to forge iron into swords, replacing the flimisier bronze swords most had been using up until sometime around 800 BC.
-They also began to utilize smaller, lighter swords and daggers, also made of iron, around 600 BC.
+That flies in the face of old rumours that the Celts fought naked since we can’t imagine chainmail would feel particularly great clanging against your bottom part.
+But it wasn’t just superior armour that gave the Celts an advantage in battle; it also gave them superior arms.
+The Celts are believed to be among the first to forge iron into swords, replacing the flimsier bronze swords most had been using until sometime around 800 BC.
+They also began to utilize more miniature, lighter swords and daggers made of iron around 600 BC.
 These were far less cumbersome than broadswords, enabling the Celts to be more agile and quicker to strike on the battlefield.

 The Celts Were Insanely Wealthy

 While history often paints the Celts in broad strokes as being somewhat barbaric, savage warriors, that’s not exactly the case.
 Sure, they did participate in some acts of barbarism, and many practised ritual human sacrifice.
-And yes, we’re going to get to that in just a bit.
-But that aside, they were also massively wealthy thanks in large part to being highly active in trade of the time.
+And yes, we’ll get to that in just a bit.
+But that aside, they were also massively wealthy thanks mainly to being highly active in trade.

-Being among the first to utilize iron certainly helped fill their coffers as well.
-Gold was so abundant among the Celtic religions that they used it in their armour, weaponry, and art.
-Silver and bronze were also widely used, and they became renowned for their finely crafted ornate jewellery.
+They were among the first to utilize iron, which helped fill their coffers.
+Gold was so abundant among the Celtic religions that they used it in armour, weaponry, and art.
+Silver and bronze were also widely used and became renowned for their finely crafted ornate jewellery.
 Their artistry was among the best in the world at that time, and their scientific and technological prowess was a big part of that.

 The Celts Had Progressive Views on Gender and Sexuality

-While we can’t exactly call the Celts progressive in terms of their views on slavery (they were pretty much into the whole thing like any another colonial entity at that time), we absolutely can when it comes to women and sexuality.
+While we can’t exactly call the Celts progressive in terms of their views on slavery (they were pretty much into the whole thing like any other colonial entity at that time), we absolutely can when it comes to women and sexuality.
 Now, don’t get us wrong: even in a somewhat progressive tribal society, it was still patriarchal.
-But that doesn’t mean women didn’t have a say, or couldn’t rise to power, or even become warriors or dignitaries.
-In fact, quite the opposite is true.
+But that doesn’t mean women didn’t have a say, couldn’t rise to power, or even become warriors or dignitaries.
+Quite the opposite is true.

-Particularly, before the Roman conquest, Celtic women could lead tribes, as was the case with Boudica.
-Obviously, Boudica represents far from the norm but was one of a few Celtic women to rise to power and lead her people before her death circa 60 AD.
-She was the queen of her tribe and led her warriors into battle against the Roman empire.
+Notably, before the Roman conquest, Celtic women could lead tribes, as with Boudica.
+Boudica represents far from the norm but was one of a few Celtic women to rise to power and lead her people before her death circa 60 AD.
+She was the queen of her tribe and led her warriors into battle against the Roman Empire.

-And speaking of gender and sexuality, one element of Celtic culture that’s become widely believed is that not only could women hold positions of power, but that Celtic men often preferred the, ahem, “company” of other men.
-It was commonplace for men to seek out sexual companionship with their fellow male warriors, and likewise, women practised free love in Celtic culture, according to historical records.
+Speaking of gender and sexuality, one element of Celtic culture that’s become widely believed is that not only could women hold positions of power, but that Celtic men often preferred the, ahem, “company” of other men.
+According to historical records, it was commonplace for men to seek out sexual companionship with their fellow male warriors, and likewise, women practised free love in Celtic culture.

-Chief among these practices ─ other than ritualistic humans sacrifices, which we’ll get back to shortly ─ was headhunting.
+Headhunting was chief among these practices ─ other than ritualistic human sacrifices, which we’ll get back to shortly.
 As with ritualistic sacrifices, Celtic headhunting was driven by religion, for the most part.
-You see, the Celts believed that the head contained a warrior’s soul, so by taking his head you are, in fact, capturing that soul.
-At least, that’s one popular theory as to why they hunted heads, though the exact reason is not known, and likely varied from tribe to tribe, and warrior to warrior, particularly since the practice continued even after most Celtic tribes had converted to Christianity.
+You see, the Celts believed that the head contained a warrior’s soul, so you are capturing that soul by taking his head.
+At least, that’s one popular theory as to why they hunted heads.
+However, the exact reason is unknown and likely varied from tribe to tribe and warrior to warrior, notably since the practice continued even after most Celtic tribes had converted to Christianity.

 The Number 3 Had a Huge Significance

 An instrumental of the Celtics’ belief system was the concept of “triplicity”.
-While that may sound like a knockoff family counselling website, in reality, it has to do with the number three.
-Specifically, things coming in the form of ‘triplets’, so to speak.
-That means three realms (Sky, Land, and Sea), and three types of gods (personal, tribal, and spirits).
+While that may sound like a knockoff family counselling website, it concerns the number three.
+Specifically, things come in the form of ‘triplets’.
+That means three realms (Sky, Land, and Sea) and three types of gods (personal, tribal, and spirits).

 Now, the Celts didn’t just have three gods, mind you.
 They had many (!).
-When we talk about the Celts worshipping three types of gods, we’re talking about the kinds that guide you when you’re alone, the kinds that are with you when you’re in groups, and those that protect your home.
-To put it simply, triplicity refers to three things that come together to form a whole.
-It’s an important part of cosmology and astrology, which were integral parts in Druid paganism.
+When we talk about the Celts worshipping three types of gods, we’re talking about the kinds that guide you when you’re alone, those that are with you when you’re in groups, and those that protect your home.
+Simply put, triplicity refers to three things that form a whole.
+It’s an essential part of cosmology and astrology, integral to Druid paganism.

 For Most of their Existence, the Celts Were Polytheistic

 Eventually, some Celtic tribes adopted Christianity as their preferred spiritual path.
-But for the bulk of Celtic existence, they practised polytheism; the worship of many gods.
+But for the bulk of Celtic existence, they practised polytheism, the worship of many gods.
 It’s not unusual that they’d have worshipped numerous gods, considering the same was true of their contemporaries, the Romans and the Greeks.
 And the chief purveyors of Celtic polytheism, or Celtic paganism, were the Druids.
-Believe it or not, much of what we know of the Druids and Druidism comes from, of all people, Julius Caesar.
+Believe it or not, much of what we know of the Druids and Druidism comes from Julius Caesar.

-Obviously, that’s part of what renders our knowledge of the Druids information that should probably be taken with at least a small grain of salt, considering Caesar and his empire were frequently at war with the Celts.
-Still, Caesar relayed that the Druids were teachers and priests, and also rendered judgement and penalties resulting from crimes and squabbles within their tribes.
+That’s part of what renders our knowledge of the Druids information that should probably be taken with at least a small grain of salt, considering Caesar and his Empire were frequently at war with the Celts.
+Still, Caesar relayed that the Druids were teachers and priests and rendered judgment and penalties resulting from crimes and disputes within their tribes.
 As alluded to in the previous entry, the stars played a significant role in the Celtic religion and Druidism.
-They also practised ritual sacrifice to appease their gods (with the burning of Wicker Men ─ sacrificial victim or victims inside ─ which will send a shiver down Nic Cage’s spin should he read this) and believed in reincarnation.
+They also practised ritual sacrifice to appease their gods (with the burning of Wicker Men ─ sacrificial victims or victims inside ─ which will send a shiver down Nic Cage’s spin should he read this) and believed in reincarnation.

 Confused?
 Don’t be.
-It’s a lot simpler than the header probably makes it sound.
-You see, the group you think of as the “Celts” isn’t really the Celts, at least not in the sense that Romans were the Romans, or the Greeks were the Greeks.
-That’s because the Celts weren’t just one group; they consisted of many, including the aforementioned Gaels, the Britons, the Gauls, and the Galatians, among others.
-See, “Celtic” really referred to language, and the somewhat similar dialects these various tribes used.
+It’s much simpler than the header, which probably makes it sound.
+You see, the group you think of as the “Celts” isn’t the Celts, not because Romans were the Romans or the Greeks were the Greeks.
+That’s because the Celts weren’t just one group; they consisted of many, including the Gaels above, the Britons, the Gauls, and the Galatians.
+“Celtic” refers to the language and dialects these various tribes use.

-That said, grouping all those tribes together under one umbrella ─ which, again, was done by contemporaries like the Greeks and Romans, since the Celts themselves didn’t keep written records ─ is probably misleading.
-Some historians suggest that the languages were different enough, and the groups so spread out (as far east as Turkey, all the way west to the Atlantic Ocean) that it’s highly unlikely most of the tribes were remotely united.
-In fact, it’s believed part of the reason why they were ultimately defeated by the Romans; their lack of unification.
+That said, grouping all those tribes under one umbrella ─ done by contemporaries like the Greeks and Romans since the Celts didn’t keep written records ─ is probably misleading.
+Some historians suggest that the languages were different enough, and the groups so spread out (as far east as Turkey, all the way west to the Atlantic Ocean) that it’s doubtful most of the tribes were remotely united.
+It’s believed part of the reason why the Romans ultimately defeated them was their lack of unification.
 In essence, calling a Gaul “Celtic” would be akin to calling a German “European.”
-Technically right, but highly generalized.
+Technically correct, but highly generalized.

 Celtic Folklore